UNIFIED HOME SOLUTIONS - Residential Insulation for Akron, Canton, Cleveland and Everywhere in between!

 A technician will use a calibrated fan attached to a computer and run software diagnostics to determine the air pressure indoors.
 This test is optional and does not need to be performed before we insulate a home.
 In the case of much older homes, this test is recommended to assist in sealing air gaps left over from when the home was constructed.

-With the optional Blower Door Test completed, we're ready to insulate, weatherize, and air seal the home
+With the Free Blower Door Test completed, we're ready to insulate, weatherize, and air seal the home

 The location of the insulation will be one of the main determining factors for the type of insulation we can use.
 Probably the second most important factor is if the insulation will be placed onto an outward facing wall or an inner wall.
 Outer walls in our climate require the use of either a vapor barrier, or an insulation that does not absorb water in any way.

-What types of insulation and services do Unified Insulation Systems provide?
+What types of insulation and services do Unified Home Solutions provide?

 - We're glad you asked!